Miltiades: Persian vassal

 In around 513 BC, Darius I, the king of Persia, led a large army into the area, forcing the Thracian Chersonese into submission and making Miltiades a vassal of Persian rule.
-Miltiades joined Darius' northern expedition against the Scythians, and was left with other Greek officers to guard a bridge across the Danube, which Darius had used to cross into Scythia.
+Miltiades joined Darius's northern expedition against the Scythians, and was left with other Greek officers to guard a bridge across the Danube, which Darius had used to cross into Scythia.
 Miltiades later claimed that he had tried to convince the other officers to destroy the bridge and leave Darius and his forces to die, but the others were afraid, and Darius was able to recross, though some historians are skeptical of this claim.
-When the king heard of the planned sabotage, Miltiades' rule became a perilous affair and he had to flee around 511/510 BC.
+When the king heard of the planned sabotage, Miltiades's rule became a perilous affair and he had to flee around 511/510 BC.
 Miltiades joined the Ionian Revolt of 499 BC against Persian rule, returning to the Chersonese around 496 BC.
 He established friendly relations with Athens by capturing the islands of Lemnos and Imbros and ceding them to Athens, which had ancient claims to these lands.

 Return to Athens

 The Ionian Revolt collapsed in 494 BC, and in 493 BC Miltiades and his family fled to Athens in five ships to escape a retaliatory Persian invasion.

-The Athens to which Miltiades returned was no longer a tyranny, but had overthrown the Peisistratids and become a democracy 15 years earlier.
-Thus, Miltiades initially faced a hostile reception for his tyrannical rule in the Thracian Chersonese.
+Upon his return to Athens, Miltiades would have encountered a city much changed.
+Athens was no longer a Tyranny, as the Athenians had overthrown the Peisistratids 15 years previously, Since then Athens had established democracy as the new form of governance.
+Thus, Miltiades initially faced a hostile reception for his tyrannical rule in the Thracian Chersonese and was put on trial.
 His trial was further complicated by the politics of his aristocratic rivals (he came from the Philaid clan, traditional rivals of the powerful Alcmaeonidae) and the general Athenian mistrust of a man accustomed to unfettered authority.
 However, Miltiades successfully presented himself as a defender of Greek freedoms against Persian despotism.
 He also promoted the fact that he had been a first-hand witness to Persian tactics, which was useful knowledge considering the Persians were bent on destroying the city.
 Thus, Miltiades escaped punishment and was allowed to rejoin his old countrymen.
-It was by Miltiades' advice that the Persian heralds who came to Athens to demand earth and water as tokens of submission were put to death.
+It was by Miltiades's advice that the Persian heralds who came to Athens to demand earth and water as tokens of submission were put to death.